-A data dictionary is a persistent repository of global design data that your model uses.
-You can also use the base workspace to store global design data.
+A data dictionary is a persistent repository of data that are relevant to your model.
+You can also use the base workspace to store design data that are used by your model during simulation.
 However, a data dictionary provides more capabilities.

 |Dictionary as data source||All entries in a dictionary are persistent.
 You do not need to reload data during development.|

 |Explicit data-model linkage||You can define a data dictionary as the data source for a model.
 During model simulation and code generation, the model retrieves design data from the data dictionary.|